Baagsma/PBQA/examples/README.md

 Besides queries to the LLM, filters are also used to retrieve examples from the database.
 The `db.query()` method is used to retrieve entries from the database based on the semantic similarity to the provided `input`.
 The `db.where()` method is used to retrieve entries based on the provided filters.
 Both methods use the same filtering syntax as the `llm.ask()` method, being passed as keyword arguments.

 ## Feedback
 Since every query benefits from additional examples, setting up a system to process feedback may be an effective way to dynamically improve the LLM's responses.
 To that end, patterns can be created to classify and parse feedback, or even to have the LLM generate feedback for itself.
+After some time, the database may then be exported and used to fine-tune a model for the relevant tasks, speeding up inference and improving response quality.